220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-2/README.md

 ## Object Class

 #### The Object class is a special class in Java.
-It is the root class that ALL other classes inherit from, either firectly or indirectly.
-Therefore all classes have atleast the methods defined on the Object class.
+It is the root class that ALL other classes inherit from, either directly or indirectly.
+Therefore all classes have at least the methods defined on the Object class.

 - Object clone()
 - boolean equals(Object o)